 Question 7: Talk about your experience with the HCD (Human-Centered Design) approach.

 Answer: HCD is a popular approach for problem-solving, and product designers often use this framework.
 Experienced product designers should have hands-on experience with it.
 Expect detailed answers that could touch upon the following:

-- The candidates should explain how they understood the users’ needs.
+- The candidates should explain how they understood the users’ needs in previous projects.

 - They should explain how they designed products that work across various use cases.

 - Product designers should describe how they used HCD to design products that work on various platforms like mobile, desktop, web, etc.

 - Candidates should explain how they used various studies like field studies and contextual observation along with HCD.

 - Designers should explain how they set goals for user research.
 They should explain how they chose a sample size and representative users.

 - Product designers should explain how they conducted user testing while keeping HCD in mind.
 They should explain how they conducted structured interviews during this.
 Designers should talk about how they collected results and analyzed them.